magge30/PROPEL-ELBW-16S/README.md

 # PROPEL-ELBW-16
 Scripts to produce the analysis and figures for PROPEL 16S paper

-Worklfow from raw sequences to ASV table:
+Worklfow from raw sequences to ASV table
 #1.raw sequences quality check (fastqc and multiqc for raw reads)
 quality_check_raw.sh